tedbyron/tdb/README.md

 ## About

-1. **All traffic to and from servers is encrypted** using the native Windows TLS implementation (Schannel).
+1. **All network traffic is encrypted** using the native Windows TLS implementation ([Schannel](https://docs.microsoft.com/en-us/windows/win32/com/schannel)).

-2. Database authentication is done using integrated authentication (Active Directory).
+2. All database connections currently use TCP/IP.
+Support for [named pipes](https://docs.microsoft.com/en-us/windows/win32/ipc/named-pipes) instead of TCP/IP may be implemented in the future.

+3. Database authentication uses [Windows authentication](https://docs.microsoft.com/en-us/sql/relational-databases/security/choose-an-authentication-mode?view=sql-server-ver15#connecting-through-windows-authentication) (Kerberos).
+Support for SQL Server authentication may be implemented in the future.

-3. Queries are only checked by the database.
+4. Queries are only checked by the database.

-4. No database connections are pooled because the lifetime of this application begins and ends on the command line.
+5. No database connections are pooled because the lifetime of this application begins and ends on the command line.

 ## Help